 What is Acceptance and Commitment Therapy (ACT)?

 Acceptance and Commitment Therapy (ACT) purports that modern day society has unhelpfully conditioned us to believe that we ought never to experience negativity.
 Therein lies the problem, because when we, as humans, inevitably experience negative and unwanted thoughts, we feel bad about feeling bad and we criticise ourselves for thinking negatively, thus effectively doubling our issues.
+The target of Acceptance and Commitment Therapy is to learn to create a rich and meaningful existence while accepting that there will be pain along the way.

 ACT doesn’t stop with accepting – a second key aspect is commitment; commitment to taking action so that we live by our own values whatever these may be.
 Our values (e.g. honesty, kindness, openness, determination, patience) are like the direction we want to continue to head in.
 It’s important that we know what our own unique values are, and that we strive to live by them as we know that the larger the gap between the way we live our lives and our values, the more we will struggle with accepting ourselves.